SlowDash integrates Python scripts written by users, with features including:

 with a parameter from the value

-input
+input field.

-For control nodes V0
+For control nodes V

-, defining an
+, defining an _export()

-function in the User Task Script will export
+function in the User Task Script will export the node values, making

-these node values, making them available in the SlowDash GUI in the same
+them available in the SlowDash GUI in the same way as values stored in

-= ctrl.ethernet(host='192.168.1.43', port=17674).scpi()
+= ctrl.ethernet(host='192.168.1.43', port=5025).scpi()

-device = device.command('MEAS:V0')
+device = device.command('MEAS:VOLT:DC')

-V1 def _export():
+A def _export():

 return [